 Dhruv founded autoX in 2006 with little clue of what lay ahead.
 Driven by a passion for anything on four wheels and a stubborn will to succeed, he moulded a team as pig-headed as him to create a medium that could adequately communicate the magnificence of the automobile to an unsuspecting audience.
 Today, AutoX stands for independence, candidness, and objectivity – but, most of all, for heart & soul.

-An assistant editor with autoX, Ishan has great technical and practical knowledge, and his life-long love for cars has seen him devote some of the best years of his youth to perhaps wasteful, yet satisfying, pursuit of his obsession with automobiles.
-He has worked in the automotive media space for over 11 years and as a part of the autoX team for over 11 years.
+The Managing Editor of autoX magazine, Ishan has great technical and practical knowledge, and his life-long love for cars has seen him devote some of the best years of his youth to perhaps wasteful, yet satisfying, pursuit of his obsession with automobiles.
+He has worked in the automotive media space for over 14 years and has been a part of the autoX team for over 11 years.
 Other than cars of most kinds, Ishan has almost obsessive interests in things he really likes - be it History, Watches, Music, Audio Systems, and, of course, Single Malts.

 As the editor, Aspi has been ably leading the editorial teams of both BIKE India as well as CAR India since 2007.
 Under his leadership the magazines have gone from strength to strength serving the two magazines’ readers with outstanding value through innovative content.
 Prior to assuming his current leadership role, Aspi had been the backbone of both the magazines as their Road Test Editor, in charge of conducting all vehicle tests that empowered readers with detailed and credible data that they could rely on.
 Aspi’s career in journalism began with Overdrive magazine as Road Test Editor where he established the basic tenets of vehicle testing – both for two as well as four wheelers.
 Before becoming a journalist, his career as a motorcycle racer had been both long and rewarding.
 Between 1977 and 2004, when he finally hung up his racing boots and leathers, Aspi tasted victory several times both in India and abroad.
 He is also the only Indian to have ever won a Bronze replica medal at the legendary Isle of Man TT, which he won in 1987.
 With his immense technical knowledge gleaned from a long racing career during which he built the motorcycles he raced on followed by his role as first Road Test Editor and then Editor, Aspi plays an invaluable role as a jury member of the prestigious World Engine of the Year, Indian Motorcycle of the Year (IMOTY) and Indian Car of the Year (ICOTY) panel.